rh-mobb/documentation/content/rosa/customizing-console-route/index.md

 1. Add a wildcard DNS record in your custom domain Route53 Hosted Zone to CNAME to the router-default

-> **NOTE:** if using the above workaround, use the DNS hostname of the custom ingress controller in the below image (demonstrated
-> as 'custom' above) to point traffic at the custom ingress load balancer.

    ![wildcard record](images/wildcardrecord.png)

-1. **WORKAROUND** Create a secondary ingress controller that serves traffic for your custom domain, to include your component routes.
-It should be noted that the `tlsSecretRef` refers to the component certs created as secrets:
+1. Update each component route to include the custom domain you are choosing, as well as each of the certificates that were provisioned above.
+It should be noted that the `tlsSecretRef` refers to the component certs created as secrets and they cannot be shared amongst one another:

      ```bash
      rosa edit ingress -c <cluster-id> <default-ingress-id> \